sanketika-labs/beckn-schema/becknv2-schema/api-specs/discover-api-design.md

 The `context` section specifies:
 - **`network_id`**: Network identifier for the BAP (Beckn App Provider)
 - **`action`**: Action being performed (e.g., "discover")
+- **`schema_context`**: URI to the specific item's schema-settings.json file that defines the search and response structure

 #### 2. Query Section